 If the government is offering a bidder’s conference, go to the meeting and attend any tours offered.
 Then obtain the list of attendees from the solicitation contracting officer.

-Examine the contract award history on the agency web site and award notices under the “Agency Listing” at SAM.
-Determine who has been awarded previous contracts by the agency and who the present incumbent may be for your bid if the requirement is not a new one and is presently being performed by another company.
+Examine the contract award history on the agency web site and award notices under the “Agency Listing” at the System For Award Management (SAM) Determine who has been awarded previous contracts by the agency and who the present incumbent may be for your bid if the requirement is not a new one and is presently being performed by another company.

 Make inquiries regarding the competitor through industry partners and prime contractors with whom you are associated and with whom you hold Non-Disclosure Agreements.
 Question them regarding the pending procurement who they believe are the bidding companies.